historic-architecture-sevilla-plaza-espana-photo

 …and something more contemporary: Las Setas

-The Las Setas (or the mushrooms) are wooden oyster-mushroom-like structures completed in 2011.
+Las Setas (or the mushrooms) are wooden oyster-mushroom-like structures completed in 2011.
 The city planned to build an underground parking at this site but during the construction, builders stumbled upon ancient Roman ruins.
 Construction was halted for some years before a competition was held to decide an alternative purpose for the site.
-A German architect won the competition with his mushroom design.
+Jürgen Mayer, a German architect won the competition with his mushroom design and the complex was completed in 2011.

 The rooftop of Las Setas has a walkway that offers beautiful views of Sevilla.